 Excessive Sleepiness May Be Cause of Learning, Attention and School Problems

-Children who have learning, attention and behavior problems may be suffering from excessive daytime sleepiness, even though clinical tests show them sleeping long enough at night, a new study reports.
+Children who have learning, attention, and behavior problems may be suffering from excessive daytime sleepiness even though clinical tests show they received enough sleep.

-Penn State researchers studied 508 children and found that those whose parents reported excessive daytime sleepiness (EDS) – despite little indication of short sleep from traditional measurements – were more likely to experience learning, attention/hyperactivity and conduct problems than children without EDS.
+Penn State researchers studied 508 children and found that those whose parents reported excessive daytime sleepiness despite getting enough sleep were more likely to experience learning, attention, and behavior problems.

-The culprits?
-Obesity, symptoms of inattention, depression and anxiety, asthma and parent-reported trouble falling asleep have been found to contribute to EDS even among children with no signs of diminished sleep time or sleep apnea.
+What is causing this?
+Obesity, depression, anxiety, and asthma have been found to contribute to excessive daytime sleepiness even among children with no signs of inadequate sleep time or sleep apnea .

-"Impairment due to EDS in cognitive and behavioral functioning can have a serious impact on a child's development," said Susan Calhoun, PhD, the study's lead author.
-"When children are referred for neurobehavioral problems, they should be assessed for potential risk factors for EDS.
-Recognizing and treating EDS can offer new strategies to address some of the most common neurobehavioral challenges in young school-age children."
+“Impairment due to excessive daytime sleepiness in cognitive and behavioral function can have a serious impact on a child’s development,” said Susan Calhoun, PhD, the study’s lead author, “When children are referred for neurobehavioral problems, they should be assessed for potential risk factors for excessive daytime sleepiness.
+Recognition and treatment can offer new strategies of the most common neurobehavioral challenges in young school-aged children.”

-Calhoun said researchers were surprised that most of the children studied showed few signs of short sleep when tested, nor was short sleep associated with any of the learning, attention and behavior problems.
-She said parents and educators are good resources for determining if a child seems excessively sleepy in the daytime and the complaint should be taken seriously.
-Previous research found EDS prevalent in 15 percent of children from a general population sample.
+Calhoun said researchers were surprised that most of the children showed few signs of short sleep.
+She said parents and education are good resources for determining if a child seems excessively sleepy in the daytime.